Rheaply: Growth and expansion

 The company joined the startup accelerator Techstars and was named one of Built in Chicago's “50 Startups to Watch” in 2018.
-Rheaply was also part of the initial cohort for 1871’s Advanced Member Program.

 In 2019, Rheaply was selected into the 2019 MIT Solve Circular class, an open innovation initiative of the Massachusetts Institute of Technology to solve world challenges.
-Rheaply was also part of the initial cohort for 1871’s Advanced Member Program.
 The company also earned the Leadership Award for Advancing the Circular Economy from the Sustainable Purchasing Leadership Council.

 On March 18, 2020, Rheaply raised $2.5M in a seed round led by Hyde Park Angels, with participation from Concentric Equity Partners, M25, and Techstars Ventures.
 In April 2020, Rheaply launched its Emergency Resource Exchange (ERx) to address shortages in personal protective equipment and medical supplies during the COVID-19 pandemic.

 On December 3, 2020, Rheaply was awarded a $1 million investment during a pitch event, Revolution's Rise of the Rest Virtual Tour: Equity Edition with Steve Case.
 The startups were chosen out of the more than 450 black startup founders who applied to participate in the competition.

 On February 16, 2021, Rheaply announced an $8M Series A investment round led by High Alpha, with additional participation from 100 Black Angels & Allies Fund, Concrete Rose Capital, Hyde Park Angels, M25, MCJ Collective, Morgan Stanley Multicultural Innovation Lab, the Revolution Rise of the Rest Seed Fund, and Salesforce Ventures.

 In May of 2021, Rheaply was one of 15 companies selected by Goldman Sachs to participate in the 2021 Launch With GS Entrepreneur Cohort, which provides access and resources to U.S.-based Black and Latinx founders to “fast-track their companies’ growth and build relationships with investors and industry experts.”

 On Dec 22, 2021, the Environmental Protection Agency’s Small Business Innovative Research (SBIR) Program invested in Rheaply to enhance building material recycling, and empower decarbonization efforts by reporting on estimated embodied carbon savings related to reuse.

 In June of 2022, Rheaply announced a raise of $20M, led by Revolution’s Rise of the Rest Seed Fund.
 Additional investors included the John Doerr Family Trust, Emerson Collective, and various other new and prior investors.

 In recognition of his efforts building Rheaply, Cooper has earned numerous honors, including Crain’s Chicago’s “40 Under 40” list, the Forbes “Next 1000” list, and the cover of Entrepreneur magazine’s pandemic response edition.